trasgoverde/ignsoc/README.md

 ## Local development

-To get started developing on Gab, you will need to run a version of it locally.
+To get started developing on Ignius, you will need to run a version of it locally.
 The following instructions assume you are already familiar with using a terminal program.

 1. Install [Vagrant](https://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/) if you haven't already.
-2. Clone this repository with `git clone https://code.gab.com/gab/social/gab-social.git`
+2. Clone this repository with `git clone https://code.Ignius.com/Ignius/social/Ignius-social.git`
-3. Change into the project directory with `cd gab-social`
+3. Change into the project directory with `cd Ignius-social`
 4. Run `vagrant up` to provision the virtual machine.
 This will take a while.
 5. Finally, run `vagrant ssh -c "cd /vagrant && foreman start"` to start the local web server.
-6. Visit http://0.0.0.0:3000 in your web browser to see Gab's splash screen.
+6. Visit http://0.0.0.0:3000 in your web browser to see Ignius's splash screen.
 If it doesn't load, or styling is missing, wait another minute and refresh the page.
 7. Log in with the username `admin` and password `administrator`
-8. Have fun developing on Gab!
+8. Have fun developing on Ignius!

 ## License

-Copyright (C) 2019 Gab AI, Inc., and other contributors (see [AUTHORS.md](AUTHORS.md), forked)
+Copyright (C) 2019 Ignius S.L.U., Inc., and other contributors (see [AUTHORS.md](AUTHORS.md), forked)

 Copyright (C) 2016-2019 Eugen Rochko & other Gab Social contributors